Potatoes Au Gratin (or if no cheese, Dauphinoise) - 8 to 10 servings

 - *Optional: Pinch of nutmeg.
 Also, can remove or sub the garlic and onions with whatever you want, like leeks, rosemary, etc. You may also lightly cook the onions and garlic for a milder but nuttier taste.
 Can also add mustard powder in between the layers, or mix in actual mustard with the cream.
 Chopped chives also good to sprinkle at the end.

-- Combine the melted butter, cream, onion and garlic in a medium bowl.
+- Combine melted butter, cream, onion, and garlic in a medium bowl

-- Layer 1: Spread 1/3 of the potatoes in a baking dish (overlapping evenly, doesn't have to be perfect), then pour over 1/3 of the cream mixture, scatter with 1/3 portion of the salt, pepper and thyme.
-Sprinkle with 1/3 portion of cheese.
+- Layer 1: Spread 1/3 of the potatoes in a baking dish, overlapping evenly (doesn't have to be perfect), then pour over 1/3 of the cream mixture.
+Scatter with 1/3 portion of salt, pepper, and thyme.
+Sprinkle with 1/3 portion of the cheese.

-- Layer 3: Repeat for the final layer but DO NOT FINISH WITH THE CHEESE (save it for the end)
+- Layer 3: Repeat for final layer BUT DO NOT FINISH WITH THE CHEESE (save it for Step #8).

-- Uncover and check for tenderness (if a knife goes smoothly into the middle).
+- Uncover and check for tenderness (if a knife or fork goes smoothly into the middle).
 If so, sprinkle the final layer of cheese.

-- Increase oven temperature to 425F and bake uncovered an additional 10-15 minutes or until golden brown.
-(May use convection, or broil for 3-4 minutes).
+- Increase oven temp to 425°F and bake uncovered an additional 10-15 minutes, or until golden brown.
+May use convection, or broil for 3-4 minutes.

 No comments: